Research Institute – History & Beginnings

 A scientist's job is to search for answers, to investigate the mysteries that stand between current knowledge and future progress.
 At the Palo Alto Medical Foundation, these explorations take place at the PAMF Research Institute.
-For more than fifty years, the Research Institute has served as a home for clinic doctors and other investigators to explore therapeutic ideas.
+For more than sixty years, the Research Institute has served as a home for clinic doctors and other investigators to explore therapeutic ideas.

 PAMF founder Russel Van Arsdale Lee, M.D. also founded the Palo Alto Medical Research Foundation (now called the Research Institute) in 1950 as a center for basic and clinical research.
 Its first Director was Marcus Krupp, M.D.
 An internal medicine physician with experience in laboratory work, Dr. Krupp would serve as head of the Research Institute for 36 years.

 Initially the Institute was modest.
 It had just two scientists and four support staff members.
 With a $90,000 donation from the Lucie Stern Foundation, the staff set up shop in a two-story Victorian house on Channing Street in Palo Alto, a residential neighborhood close to the Clinic.

 It didn't take long for the Research Foundation to begin building an international reputation.
 The Research Foundation was able to recruit promising young scientists who disliked the teaching requirements and constraints academic settings.
 Many of these researchers came and stayed for their entire careers.

 In 1956, the Research Foundation was awarded a National Institutes of Health grant for the construction of new research facilities.
 With a new building completed in 1958, the Research Foundation was able to expand its staff.
 Scientists studied a variety of topics- from the genetics of microorganisms to the genesis of schizophrenia.